-16 See Kerly's on Trademarks above n at 431.
+&lt;sup>16 See Kerly's on Trademarks above n at 431.

-17 (1961) ANLR 180.
+&lt;sup>17 (1961) ANLR 180.

-18 (1931) 16 N.L.R.
+&lt;sup>18 (1931) 16 N.L.R.
 1.

-identified above are to be construed conjunctively and not otherwise.
-In essence, for a person to be held liable in an action for passing-off, all the enunciated ingredients of the tort must exist at the same time within the particular circumstance(s) giving rise to the alleged infringement.
-However, it is also important to note that where the alleged act of infringement is adjudged to be calculated to deceive the members of the public, it is not required of the plaintiff to prove that the act has actually deceived some people.19 It enough that under the circumstance(s), there was possibility that potential consumers would be confused or deceived.
-In the Niger Chemists Case, Palmer I, quoting Lord Cozens Hardy MR in Ewing v.
+However, it is also important to note that where the alleged act of infringement is adjudged to be calculated to deceive the members of the public, it is not required of the plaintiff to prove that the act has actually deceived some people.
+It is enough that under the circumstance(s), there was a possibility that potential consumers would be confused or deceived.
+In the Niger Chemists Case, Palmer J, quoting Lord Cozens Hardy MR in Ewing v.
 Buttercup (1917) 2 Ch 1 held:

-'I know of no authority, and I can see no principle, which withholds us from preventing injury to the plaintiff in his business as a trader by a confusion which will lead people to conclude that the defendants are really connected in some way with the plaintiff or are carrying on a branch of the plaintiff's business.'20
+'I know of no authority, and I can see no principle, which withholds us from preventing injury to the plaintiff in his business as a trader by a confusion which will lead people to conclude that the defendants are really connected in some way with the plaintiff or are carrying on a branch of the plaintiff's business.